deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

     advised for example when defining custom confidence or IoU thresholds is needed.
     You can import them from ``deepchecks.vision.metrics``.
-*   For cases in which a new vision custom metrics is needed, such as for implementing additional object detection or segmentation metrics, deepchecks also supports `Ignite Metrics <https://pytorch.org/ignite/metrics.html>`__.
+*   For cases in which a new vision custom metrics is needed, such as for implementing additional object detection or segmentation metrics, deepchecks also supports custom metric classes.

-Jump to the `Custom Metrics <#custom-metrics>`__ section for further information about implementing your own metrics using the Scikit-learn Scorer api or Ignite Metrics.
+Jump to the `Custom Metrics <#custom-metrics>`__ section for further information about implementing your own metrics using the Scikit-learn Scorer api or a custom metric class.

 Example for passing strings: